philFernandez/rmind/README.md

 ## Motivation

-I'm making this cli for myself so that I can have a simple place to _quickly_ jot down my ideas in a unified place such that I can revisit them later without having to remember too much.
+I'm making this CLI for myself so that I can have a simple place to _quickly_ jot down my ideas in a unified place such that I can revisit them later without having to remember too much.
 I previously used note taking applications, like [vimwiki](https://github.com/vimwiki/vimwiki), OneNote,